AdysTech/InfluxDB.Client.Net/README.md

 ####Query for data points

-#####Single series

-`await client.QueryDBAsync ("<db name>", "<query">);`

-This function uses dynamic object (`ExpandoObject` to be exact), so `var r = await client.QueryDBAsync ("stress", "select * from performance limit 10");` will result in list of objects, where each object has properties with its value set to measument value.
-So the result can be used like `r[0].time`.
+    var r = await client.QueryMultiSeriesAsync ("_internal", "select * from runtime limit 10");
+    var s = await client.QueryMultiSeriesAsync("_internal", "SHOW STATS");

+`QueryMultiSeriesAsync` method returns `List<InfluxSeries>`, `InfluxSeries` is a custom object which will have a series name, set of tags (e.g. columns you used in `group by` clause.
+For the actual values, it will use dynamic object(`ExpandoObject` to be exact).
+The example #1 above will result in a single entry list, and the result can be used like `r.FirstOrDefault()?.Entries[0].time`.
 This also opens up a way to have an update mechanism as you can now query for data, change some values/tags etc, and write back.
 Since Influx uses combination of timestamp, tags as primary key, if you don't change tags, the values will be overwritten.

-#####Multiple series

-`await client.QueryMultiSeriesAsync("_internal", "SHOW STATS");`

-This function returns `List<InfluxSeries>`, `InfluxSeries` is a custom object which will have a series name, set of tags (e.g. columns you used in `group by` clause.
-For the actual values, it will use dynamic object.
-This allows to get data like `r.FirstOrDefault(x=>x.SeriesName=="queryExecutor").Entries[0].QueryDurationNs` kind of queries.
+Second example above will provide multiple series objects, and allows to get data like `r.FirstOrDefault(x=>x.SeriesName=="queryExecutor").Entries[0].QueryDurationNs`.

 ####Retention Policies
 This library uses a cutsom .Net object to represent the Influx Retention Policy.
 The `Duration` concept is nicely wraped in `TimeSpan`, so it can be easily manipulated using .Net code.
 It also supports `ShardDuration` concept introduced in recent versions of InfluxDB.